 Since the children in mobile schools learn activity-based there is no need for permanent, direct instruction by the teacher.
 The teacher is significantly relieved and can concentrate on supporting individual children and organising the daily set-up and dismantling of the mobile learning arrangements.
 The learning materials are stored in transportable bags and fastened in trees and bushes.
 The teacher begins and ends the learning time with a plenary session in which community-promoting rituals such as singing, telling, praying and reading stories are celebrated.
 Reflection and feedback phases are also embedded in the assemblies.

 Since INES’s mobile school system with ladders of learning is specifically designed for mobile communities, teachers themselves must also be mobile.
 The Daasanach themselves, therefore, select men and women from among their peers, who then undergo the INES teacher education programme.
 The training is designed “on the job”, divided into modules and is adapted to the mobile lifestyle of the pastoralists – this means that theoretical units alternate with practical units in the teacher training centre in Illeret.

 Two ladders of learning, the Daasanach LL (left) and the Introduction LL (right) are already in use.
-To date, the international project team is working on the Mathematics Ladder of Learning.
+The international project team is completing the Mathematics ladder of learning and is working on the ladders of learning for English and Kiswahili.